 What do you do at Propeller?

-I am co-founder and co-CEO of Propeller.
-I look after both the product and our engagement with customers on the product, as well as the finances, hiring, and managing a bigger and bigger company.
+I am co-founder and former co-CEO of Propeller.
+I looked after both the product and our engagement with customers on the product, as well as the finances, hiring, and managing a bigger and bigger company.
 I’m maybe managing less product than I wish I could be doing.

 What’s your career background?